 About Our Service

-In our Fertility Hub we offer a wide range of investigations and tests for eligible couples who are experiencing difficulties conceiving.
-This service is offered to patients within the Coombe Hospital catchment area.
+In our Fertility Hub we offer a wide range of investigations and tests for couples experiencing difficulties conceiving.
+Our dedicated team is committed to providing compassionate and patient-centred care.

-• Ovulation induction (OI) refers to the use of fertility drugs to induce ovulation in a woman who does not ovulate herself or boost ovulation in a woman who is ovulating, this is known as ‘superovulation’.
+Ovulation induction (OI) refers to the use of fertility drugs to induce ovulation in a woman who does not ovulate herself or boost ovulation in a woman who is ovulating; this is known as ‘superovulation’.

 When a woman is ovulating normally, an egg is released from the ovary during each menstrual cycle.

-• Eggs develop inside fluid-filled sacs, called follicles.
+Eggs develop inside fluid-filled sacs, called follicles.

-• Just prior to ovulation, follicles reach a size of around 20mm and are visible on a transvaginal ultrasound scan.
+Just prior to ovulation, follicles reach a size of around 20mm and are visible on a transvaginal ultrasound scan.

-• Ultrasound scanning can be used quite effectively to monitor follicle growth, predict ovulation and advise timed sexual intercourse.
+Ultrasound scanning can be used quite effectively to monitor follicle growth, predict ovulation and advise timed sexual intercourse.

 FAQs

-• • Fertility blood tests
+• Fertility blood tests

 • Semen Analysis